singingwolfboy/flask-dance-twitter-sqla/README.rst

 Step 3: Create the database
 ---------------------------
-Since we're storing OAuth data in the SQLAlchemy backend, we need to create the database to hold that data.
+Since we're storing OAuth data in the SQLAlchemy storage, we need to create the database to hold that data.
 Fortunately, this project includes basic command line support, so doing so is pretty straightforward.
 Run this code::